 You can’t spend a day at the beach without sunscreen.
 My favorite is Neutrogena – both the spray and the face stick.
 They also make a great spray for the kids to use on wet skin.
+Because of the breeze, you might think it’s not that hot.
+Or you probably didn’t wear your watch and aren’t carrying your phone around so you might not realize how long you’ve been out in the sun.
 Reapply often, more than what you think you should.
 Usually every time the kids want to go grab a drink or snack, I have them reapply.
 Better safe than sorry.
 And don’t forget to reapply on yourself too!
 (That’s usually where I mess up – always worrying about the kids but forget myself.)

 Having a dry towel to wipe hands and faces off during the day can be a life saver.
-Make sure to pack a couple of extra ones just in case.
+I always aim to have a couple of extras on hand too.
+Keep them in your beach bag to make sure they don’t get covered in sand like the ones the kids are coming up and using to dry off with between swimming and playing in the sand.
 If you take a beach cart or chair, hang the towels to keep them out of the sand and help them to dry out between uses.

 Snack and Drinks